tedlefter/dell-fan-supervisor-esxi/README.md

 For this to work, the script relies on the ipmitool binary.
 Make sure to install the ipmitool.vib provided in the repository.
-The ipmitool.vib was compiled and packaged by: [vsswitchzero](https://vswitchzero.com/ipmitool-vib/) Follow the above link for tutorials.
+The ipmitool.vib was compiled and packaged by: [vsswitchzero](https://vswitchzero.com/ipmitool-vib/)

 ## Build and Install
 Customizations can be applied to the scripts.
-To build a new vib package, follow these steps.
+To build a new vib package, follow these steps:

 1. Update the `SENSOR_ID` value in the `start_fan_supervisor.sh` script.
 To get your sensor id run this after installing the ipmitool.